zentir0g/discord-username-checker/README.md

-Got it!
-Let me rewrite the description for your **Discord Username Checker**.
-Here's the updated and polished version:

----

 # Discord Username Checker 🕵️‍♂️

 Welcome to the **Discord Username Checker**, a powerful and user-friendly tool designed to help you find available usernames on Discord.
 This tool consists of two main components: a **Wordlist Generator** and a **Username Checker**.
 Whether you're looking to generate random usernames or check their availability, this tool has got you covered.